The Schottenstift (Scottish Abbey) in Vienna

 Photo: V. Eichinger, August 2012

-In the so-called dark sacristy, which today serves as a day chapel, there is the Romanesque statue of Our Lady of Scots (around 1250).
+In the so-called romanesque chapel, which today serves as a day chapel, there is the romanesque statue of Our Lady of Scots (around 1250).
 It is the oldest representation of the Virgin Mary in Vienna.

 The crowns date from a later period.